Thai Chinese: Hokkien

+Hokkiens or Hoklos are a dominant group of Chinese particularly in the south of Thailand, mostly can trace their ancestry from Xiamen; aside from Thais, they also traded with Indians and other foreigners in Thailand.
+Hokkiens primarily live in Bandon in Surat Thani Province.
+A smaller Hoklo community can also be found in Hatyai in Songkhla Province and Satun Province.
+Some Hokkiens live in Bangkok traces their ancestry from Zhangzhou, like Aiyawatt Srivaddhanaprabha.
+Prominent Hokkien politicians include former prime ministers Chuan Leekpai, Anand Panyarachun and Srettha Thavisin.

 Cantonese

 The Cantonese predominantly came from Taishan as well as Xinhui counties in Jiangmen as well as the city of Guangzhou in Guangdong province of China.
 This group are not very prominent and are mainly concentrated in Bangkok and the central provinces.
-Although Cantonese from Yulin primarily live in Betong of Yala Province they are more popularly known as Kwongsai in which they are distinguised from the fellow kinsmen from Guangdong province despite sharing the same native dialect (กวางไส, 廣西; literally: Western Canton).
+Although Cantonese from Yulin primarily live in Betong of Yala Province they are more popularly known as Kwongsai in which they are distinguished from the fellow kinsmen from Guangdong province despite sharing the same native dialect (กวางไส, 廣西; literally: Western Canton).
+Among the prominent Thai Chinese politicians with Cantonese ancestry are Chavarat Charnvirakul, Plaek Phibunsongkram and Anutin Charnvirakul.